All Episodes

 If you can get to a TV, Fox News has just put it on.

-And NASA's streaming it.
+And NASA is streaming it.

-If you want to go to NASA.com or just go to Hannity.com.
+If you want to go to nasa.com or just go to Hannity.com.

 We have images of it there.